kshlsa/fortress/docs/validators/security/kms.md

 # Tendermint KMS

-Set up a Key Management System for Torque {synopsis}
+Set up a Key Management System for Fortress {synopsis}

 [Tendermint KMS](https://github.com/iqlusioninc/tmkms) is a Key Management Service (KMS) that allows separating key management from Tendermint nodes.
 In addition it provides other advantages such as: